michaelcheny/Javascript-project/gameFrontend/public/README.md

 # Features

+- Choose between James Harden and Anderson Verajao as your character.
-- Has a High Scores list, with the most recent score showing up top, has a top 5 scores all time, and a top 5 score for today list as well.
+- Has a High Scores list with the most recent score showing up top, a top 5 scores all time, and a top 5 score for today.

 # Installation